efficient/rdma_bench/README.md

  * **Queue capacity check:** `HRD_Q_DEPTH >= 2 * UNSIG_BATCH`.
 With the above
 scheme, up to `2 * UNSIG_BATCH - 1` work requests can be un-ACKed by the QP.
-With a QP of size `N`, `N - 1` work requestss are allowed to be un-ACKed by the InfiniBand/RoCE specification.
+With a QP of size `N`, `N - 1` work requests are allowed to be un-ACKed by the InfiniBand/RoCE specification.

 ## Authors